YunAnGitHub/gPPI_sample/README.md

 6) calculate graphical index

-feel free to mail me if you have any question hyapublic(a)gmail.com
+feel free to mail me if you have any questions! email address: hyapublic(a)gmail.com